GiliSoft RAM Disk

 Incremental build artifacts and compiler cache are strong candidates for memory-backed temporary storage when speed matters more than retention.
 Related page: RAM Disk for Build Cache.

-Use RAM Disk in gaming-related cache workflows
+Use RAM Disk in gaming-related cache tasks

 Launcher cache and other short-lived game support data can be reasonable RAM Disk candidates when the files are temporary.
 Related page: RAM Disk for Gaming Cache.